buff0k/Debian-11-Groupware/README.md

  ```
  And the Content of the TXT Record will be {DKIMPublicKey} (including the p= section).

- 4. Configure RSPAMD to use the DKIM Key:
+ 4. Configure Rspamd to use the DKIM Key:

   a.
 Create the dkim_signing.conf file